Our Vision Statement

 Latrobe Early Learning was established by the Archdiocese of Hobart to provide outstanding child care for families within the community.

 Our Mission Statement

-Our mission is to provide the highest quality learning environment possible utilizing professional trained staff who reflect our commitment to nurturing and realising the potential within each child.
+Our mission is to provide the highest-quality learning environment possible utilizing professionally trained staff who reflect our commitment to nurturing and realising the potential within each child.

-The Educators at Latrobe Early Learning will offer play based learning environments.
+The Educators at Latrobe Early Learning will offer play-based learning environments.
 The children will be supported in their learning with the focus being their strengths, abilities and interests.
 The Educators will aim to provide a homelike, playful environment.
-Throughout the day Educators will offer continuous indoor and outdoor areas for choice of play.
-As Educators we believe nature is one of our greatest teachers and the children will be encouraged to explore natural elements.
+Throughout the day Educators will offer continuous indoor and outdoor areas for a choice of play.
+As Educators, we believe nature is one of our greatest teachers and the children will be encouraged to explore natural elements.
 Children will be encouraged to learn about and engage in sustainable living practices.

 We all have the right to feel safe all of the time.

 Nothing is so awful that we can’t talk about it with someone.